 The Workmen's Compensation Act, 1923 requires compensation be paid to workers if injured in the course of employment, as per a minimum guaranteed schedule.
-Under the Minimum Wages Act, 1948, the employer is required to pay the minimum wage rates as may be fixed by the relevant government.
+Under the Minimum Wages Act, 1948, the employer is required to pay the minimum wages as may be fixed by the relevant government.
 Further, the Payment of Wages Act, 1936, read with the Amendment Act, 2017, ensures that the employees receive wages on time and without any unauthorised deductions.

-The Code on Wages, 2019 ("Wages Code") seeks to consolidate and replace four Acts: the Payment of Wages Act, 1936; the Minimum Wages Act, 1948; the Payment of Bonus Act, 1965; and the Equal Remuneration Act, 1976.
+The Code on Wages, 2019 ("Wages Code") seeks to consolidate and replace four Acts: The Payment of Wages Act, 1936; the Minimum Wages Act, 1948; the Payment of Bonus Act, 1965; and the Equal Remuneration Act, 1976.
 It extends to all establishments, employees and employers unless specifically exempt.
 The Wages Code, inter alia, provides for a national floor rate for wages, which is to be determined by the Central Government after taking into account the minimum living standards.
 It further provides for a review of the minimum wages at intervals not exceeding five years.
-The Codes, however, have not yet been brought into force (see question 1.7 above).
+The Codes, however, have not yet came into force due to delays by various State Governments in formulating and notifying requisite rules for their implementation (see question 1.7 above).

-(c) Tax: Under the Income Tax Act, 1961, a person responsible for paying any sum to a contractor for carrying out any work (including supply of labour for carrying out any work) is required, at the time of payment, to deduct a tax commonly known as Tax Deducted at Source ("TDS").
+- Tax: Under the Income Tax Act, 1961, a person responsible for paying any sum to a contractor for carrying out any work (including supply of labour for carrying out any work) is required, at the time of payment, to deduct a tax commonly known as Tax Deducted at Source ("TDS").
 The Works Contract Tax is applicable to contracts for labour, work or service.
 Prior to 1 July 2017, the Central Government and State Government levied Service Tax and VAT, respectively, on works contracts.
 However, after the roll-out of the Goods and Services Tax ("GST"), works contracts (in relation to immovable property) are treated as supply of services and, at present, taxable at rate of 18%.
 In the first instance, tax is payable by the person supplying the services/goods.
 The Building and Other Construction Workers Welfare Cess Act, 1996, which applies to 10 or more building workers or other construction workers, has been enacted for the welfare of construction workers, including regulating the workers' safety, health, and other service conditions.
 A cess of 1% is collected from the employer on the cost of construction incurred.
-The Code on Social Security, 2020, once implemented, will mandate the collection of a cess for the purposes of social security and the welfare of building workers at a rate not exceeding 2% but not less than 1% of the cost of construction incurred by an employer.
-(See question 1.7 above.)
+The Code on Social Security, 2020 (once implemented) will mandate the collection of a cess for the purposes of social security and the welfare of building workers at a rate not exceeding 2% but not less than 1% of the cost of construction incurred by an employer (see question 1.7 above). - (c) Health and Safety: Social security legislation, such as: the Employee's Compensation Act, 2009; the ESI Act; the Maternity Benefit Act, 1961; the Payment of Gratuity Act, 1972; the Employees' Provident Fund and Miscellaneous Provisions Act, 1952; and the Sexual Harassment at Workplace (Prohibition, Prevention and Redressal) Act,